jupyterhub/jupyterhub/docs/source/tutorial/index.md

 # Tutorials

-The _Tutorials_ provide step-by-step lessons to help you achieve a specific goal.
-The tutorials should be a good place to start learning about JupyterHub and how it works.
+_Tutorials_ provide step-by-step lessons to help you achieve a specific goal.
+They should be a good place to start learning about JupyterHub and how it works.

 ## Installation